What is Chicago HOPES for Kids?

 Is this program more than just homework help?

-Yes, we are NOT a tutoring organization.
+We are not just a tutoring organization.
 Our programs target academics as children’s educations are at risk when living in a homeless situation.
-But we also provide an enrichment component as well as the stability of having the same trained adults providing care and support for these children in a time of need.
+But we also provide an enrichment component and social emotional learning as well as the stability of having the same trained adults providing care and support for these children in a time of need.

 What programs do you have?

-We have several programs including after-school, literacy mentors, and our parent program.
+We have several programs including after-school, literacy mentors, a summer enrichment program, and our parent program.
 More information about each of these programs can be found below.

 How do I volunteer?

-When you sign up on our website, you will be asked to choose a training date for the site you are hoping to volunteer at.
-Prior to your training you will be provided an orientation video as well as the volunteer manual which are required to watch, read and sign off on.
+When you sign up on our website, you will be asked to choose a training date for your selected site.
+Prior to your training you will be provided an orientation video as well as the volunteer manual.
+After you watch and read we ask that you sign off.
 Next you will attend your site-specific training.
 Proceeding training we will run a background check and you will attend your on-site orientation with your fellow volunteers the week before you will officially start volunteering.

 What are the benefits of volunteering?